Kevinpant/Covid_ChatBot/README.md

 rasa run --model models --enable-api --cors "*" --debug

-and in second terminal,
+and in Second Terminal run the following command: rasa run actions

-rasa run actions
+With these commands the rasa chatbot gets activated and we are now ready to interact with out smartbot.

-with these commands your rasa chatbot it activated and ready to talk and help you.
-Now open index.html file on the browser and enjoy playing around with the chatbot.
+Final step is to open index.html file on the browser and enjoy playing around with our chatbot.